kedro-org/kedro/docs/source/05_data/01_data_catalog.md

 The syntax `&csv` names the following block `csv` and the syntax `<<: *csv` inserts the contents of the block named `csv`.
 Locally declared keys entirely override inserted ones as seen in `bikes`.

-> *Note*: It's important that the name of the template entry starts with a `_` so Kedro knows not to try and instantiate it as a dataset.
+> *Note:* It's important that the name of the template entry starts with a `_` so Kedro knows not to try and instantiate it as a dataset.

 You can also nest reuseable YAML syntax: